-The emails state that because you visited a site, more of them reference porn sites, you are now infected with a RAT virus.
+The emails state that because you visited a site, more of them reference porn sites and stating that you are now infected with a RAT virus.
 A ransom is demanded and instructions on how to pay by BitCoin.
 Very kind of them to provide instructions on how to find the instructions.

 What is a RAT virus?

 If you do a search for the term “rat virus” you will receive a mix of results.
-Health advisories, news of people being infected by a rat virus and information on what a rat virus is.
+Health advisories, news of people being infected by a rat virus, both health and computer types, and information on what a rat virus is.

 Variety of RATS

 Much like the rodent, there are various versions of RATs.
 However, they are not cute, interesting, or can they be kept as pets.
 They are a threat to your computer health.

 Some of the most common ones reported include: